-Ecosystem mapping to identify three priority groups for engagement supported by an organisational engagement plan
+Ecosystem mapping to identify three priority groups for engagement supported by an organisational engagement plan to inform BAU engagement activities

-• Each engagement lead will develop a fully mapped out data ecosystem in order to identify three priority groups for engagement based on the type of value they receive from data openly published by the company.
-This will be supported by and a comms engagement plan at the organisational level, that is locally contextualised but leverages shared best practice in the sector
+- Each engagement lead will develop a fully mapped out data ecosystem in order to identify three priority groups for engagement based on the type of value they receive from data openly published by the company.
+This will be supported by and a comms engagement plan at the organisational level, that is locally contextualised but leverages shared best practice in the sector - Coordination with organisations outside of Stream that publish open data about the water sector, such as MOSL, with a view to harmonise or align open data policies and strategies - Based on ecosystem mapping, we will consider forming communities of practice that bring together different users of the data to support solving widespread problems in the sector, or to improve sector-wide data activities.

-Run an innovation event with key ecosystem actors for an agreed high value use case and associated datasets
+Support BAU data user and community engagement with ad hoc events such as running an innovation event with key ecosystem actors for an agreed high value use case and associated datasets

-• Following on from the ecosystem mapping exercise, each company will run an innovation event, such as a hackathon, hackday, or other data innovation challenge targeted at prioritised ecosystem actors in order to develop a high value use case for data that has either been published or will be published.
+• Following on from the ecosystem mapping exercise, each company will run an innovation event, such as a hackathon, hackday, or other data innovation challenge targeted at prioritised ecosystem actors in order to further develop high value use cases for data that has either been published or will be published.